ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/640-nifi.png)

-So down the pipeline, we can find all ingested messages at /tmp on the VM instance:
+So down the pipeline, we can find all ingested messages on our hdfs file system, particularly on /tmp:

 	hdfs dfs -ls /tmp